Helly Hansen Workwear

 As the 1980’s dawned HH launched Helly Tech technology, this research and development aimed at finding a new material that was both waterproof and breathable; using Microporous and Hydrophilic materials this goal was achieved and with much applaud.
 Helly Tech’s state of the art waterproof and breathable technology is still enjoyed today by mountain guides, sailors & ski instructors around the globe.

-Helly Hansen History through 1990’s – Present Day
+Helly Hansen Workwear through 1990’s to Present Day

 The culmination of a century’s hard work had firmly won the hearts and minds of hard working professionals around the world; however HH also caught the eye of the urban youth on both sides of the Atlantic, becoming popular in the hip hop cultures of both Britain & America.
 This sub culture had elevated that characteristic HH logo into a fashion icon; there was something reassuringly expensive about Helly Hansen a kind of unspoken trust, a status symbol of the era.